randyrektor/obs-gameshow-overlay/README.md

-# OBS Game Show Overlay
+# Game Show Overlay

-A browser-based game show overlay system that integrates with OBS Studio using WebSocket.
-This system allows for managing contestants, scores, and buzzer functionality in a game show setting.
+A browser-based game show overlay system for managing contestants, scores, and buzzer functionality in a game show setting.

 ## Features

 - Real-time scoreboard updates
 - Contestant buzzer system
 - Admin panel for managing contestants and scores
-- OBS WebSocket integration for overlay control
 - Responsive design for both admin and contestant views

 ## Prerequisites

 - Node.js (v14 or higher)
-- OBS Studio (v27 or higher)
-- OBS WebSocket plugin (included with OBS v28+)

 ## Setup